shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 - **Supplier Data**: comes from different suppliers and data is storedin a Snowflake database.
 It gets updated at midnight / 12 AM everyday.

-- **Customer Data**: comes from Customer Insights and data is storedin Dataverse.
+- **Customer Data**: comes from Customer Insights and data is stored in Dataverse.
 The data is always up to date.

 - **Employee Data**: comes from the HR system; it is stored as anexport file in a SharePoint folder.
 It gets updated every morning at9 AM.